Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Yomdin--Gromov parametrizations

 Then it is easy to check that its restriction $\tau$ to the pre-image of $M' \cap \Omega$ is a strong $T_{1}$-parametrization of $W$.
 Since the blowup

 is the projection onto the first $n$ coordinates, the composite map $\sigma \circ \tau$ is a strong $T_{1}$-parametrization of $S = \sigma(W)$, which is the desired result.

-Finally, the family version can be obtained by model-theoretic compactness in view what follows.
+Finally, the family version can be obtained by model-theoretic compactness as shown below.
 Suppose, just for the sake of simplicity, that the Weierstrass system $\mathcal{A} = \mathcal{A}(K)$.
 Given any model $L$ elementarily equivalent to $K$, one can expand the analytic structure on $L$ to $\mathcal{A}(L)$ by adding the parameters from $L$ or, more generally, to $\mathcal{A}(F)$ by adding the parameters from any subfield $F$ of $L$ (cf.~\cite[Remark~4.5.8]{C-Lip-0}); in particular, from the subfield $K(a)$ for any $a \in L$.
 More precisely, the expanded rings $A_{m,n}(F)$ are given by the formula

-Hence we are now able to use a routine model-theoretic compactness argument.
+Thus we can use a routine model-theoretic compactness argument.

 \end{proof}